 The first picture I ever took was from my grandpa’s camera circa 1987.
-We were sitting on the lawn at Evergreen College in San Jose, CA and my gramps asked me to take a picture of him and my sister, and then he asked my sister to do the same for he and I. It was both of our first times using a camera.
+We were sitting on the lawn at Evergreen College in San Jose, CA and gramps asked me to take a picture of him and my sister, and then he asked my sister to do the same for he and I. It was both of our first times using a camera.

 My grandpa told my sis that she did a great job, that she used the viewfinder exactly like he said.
 I didn’t say anything but looking at the two photos side by side, I thought to myself that I did a horrible job.
 Mine was supposed to look like my sister’s with the subjects in the middle.
-Gramps then said to me, “This is a great photo too!”
-I don’t know if my memory is fogged but I think I recall my sister saying, “Mine is better!” (totally something she would have said).
-This is her as a kid.
-If this doesn’t scream punk ass, I don’t know what does.
+Grandpa then said to me, “This is a great photo too!.
+These are both great photos.
+This one is great because it’s about the people.
+And this one is great because it has the people AND the scenery in the back.”

-So where am I going with this?
+Where am I going with this?

 I took a photo class for fun not too long ago at Santa Monica Community College and the teacher told me that I need to work on my composition.